 Agora of Izmir City in Roman Period

-Agora, a word originated from Ancient Greek, comes to the meaning ”gathering place, city center, market, bazaar”.
-In Antique Times, with the commercial, political and religious functions, Agora’s, was also known as a place where lots of social events occured and art intensified.
+Agora, a word that originated from Ancient Greek, comes to the meaning ”gathering place, city center, market, bazaar”.
+In Antique Times, with the commercial, political and religious functions, Agora’s, was also known as a place where lots of social events occurred and art intensified.
 In Antique Times, in each city, there was at least one Agora.
 In big cities, there were always 2 Agoras.
 In the first Agora, state affairs were being done, and public buildings were working.
 The second Agora was focusing on commerce.

 Agora of Izmir was built on the north side of Pagos (Kadifekale).
 This structure which was covered with public buildings around was the state agora.
 In this Agora which was constructed in the Hellenistic period, most of the historical ruins that can make it to our day, belong to the Roman period Agora reconstructed by Marcus Aurelius after the earthquake A.D.
 178.

 Agora of Smyrna was a structure planned as a rectangle form, a big yard in the middle, and stoa covering around it.
 North & West Stoa which were uncovered after the excavations, rose on the basement floor.